aviram-shubeili/code-flow/docs/CodeFlow - Comprehensive Architectural and Technical Decision.md

 - A standard **multi-tier client-server architecture**.
 - **Client (Frontend):** Runs in the browser, built with React/Next.js/TypeScript, responsible for the UI and making requests to the Backend API.
 - **Backend API (Server-Side):** Built with Node.js/TypeScript in Next.js API Routes, acts as a **Facade**.
 It handles business logic, authentication, caching, interactions with the Database and External Services (GitHub API).
+The backend uses Drizzle ORM to manage all database interactions with PostgreSQL.
 - **Database:** PostgreSQL, provides persistent storage for users and potentially cached data.
+The schema is defined and managed using **Drizzle**, with migrations handled via Drizzle Kit tools.
 - **External Services:** GitHub API (GraphQL) as the data source and GitHub OAuth Service for authentication.

 **5. API Design (Backend Facade Approach):**